Derrian Tabilin

 Amanda Sadri

 Amanda Sadri (she/her/ella) is a third-year graduate student in the Psychology Ph.D. program developmental area at UC Riverside.
 She completed her B.A. in psychology at UC Riverside and later studied in the Post-Baccalaureate Program in Psychological Science at UC Irvine.
-At UC Berkeley as a Survey Researcher, Amanda’s program of research examined environmental risk factors for violence in the California state hospital system.
+At UC Berkeley as a Researcher, Amanda identified environmental (e.g., physical and security features, staff-patient relationship quality) risk factors associated with violence by patients toward other patients and staff in the California State Hospital system.

 In her free time, Amanda loves activities like soccer, tennis, and running.